BG3-Community-Library-Team/bg3-community/Tutorials/Tutorials.md

   <img src="https://images2.imgbox.com/0f/a6/XOms11nH_o.png" />
 </p>

-In the example TreasureTable.txt file, one modded Black Dye, and ten vanilla Supply Packs will be shipped to the Tutorial Chest.
+In the example treasure table below, one modded Black Dye, and ten vanilla Supply Packs will be shipped to the Tutorial Chest.
 ```txt
 new treasuretable "TUT_Chest_Potions"
 CanMerge 1